EnCiv/civil-client/README.md

 To create an event listener create a file in app/events like this:

 ```
-import { Iota, serverEvents } from 'civil-server'
+import { serverEvents } from 'civil-server'

 serverEvents.eNameAdd('EventName')